wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

 ## Prerequisites

-* Spring Boot 3.0.0 or above.
+* Spring Boot 3.0.0 or later.
-* Java 17 or above.
+* Java 17 or later.
 * Maven 3.5+ or Gradle 7.5+ or later.
   <br/>See [System Requirements](https://docs.spring.io/spring-boot/docs/3.0.x/reference/html/getting-started.html#getting-started.system-requirements) in the Spring Boot documentation.
 * Clone the sample petclinic application.